-The highly cyclical nature of the shipping industry may lead to volatility in our charter hire rates and vessel values, which may adversely affect our earnings.
+The highly cyclical nature of the shipping industry may lead to volatility in our charter hire rates and vessel values, which may adversely affect our our business, financial condition and results of operations.

 The dry bulk and container sectors of the shipping industry tend to be cyclical, with attendant volatility in charter hire rates and vessel profitability.
 The factors that affect the supply and demand for vessels are unpredictable and outside of our control.
 The nature, timing, direction and degree of changes in industry conditions are also unpredictable.